 Can I stop my health information from being collected and disclosed?

 Yes, you may change your mind and revoke (take back) this authorization at any time.
-Even if you revoke this authorization in writing, Spectrum Health, the Investigator and/or Sponsor may still use or disclose health information they already have obtained about you.
+Even if you revoke this authorization in writing, Corewell Health, the Investigator and/or Sponsor may still use or disclose health information they already have obtained about you.
 This may be necessary to maintain the integrity or reliability of the research study, ensure the research was done properly, to protect your safety, or if needed to comply with applicable laws.

 To revoke this authorization, you must write or email (list the investigator’s name and address and email).

-You may also write to the Spectrum Health Privacy Department at privacy@spectrumhealth.org to revoke this authorization.
+You may also write to the Corewell Health Privacy Department at privacy@corewellhealth.org to revoke this authorization.

 What happens if I do not want you to collect and/or release my health information?